leftCoast/LC_lilParser/README.md

 ```
 void makeDirectory(void) {

-   char* charBuff;                                 // A pointer for the folder name string.
+   char* param;                                    // A pointer for the folder name string.
    char  pathBuff[PATH_CHARS];                     // A buffer to hold the full path to the new folder.

    if (ourParser.numParams()) {                    // If they typed in somethng past the command.
-      charBuff = ourParser.getParamBuff();         // We get the first parameter, assume its the new folder's name.
+      param = ourParser.getnextParam();            // We get the first parameter, assume its the new folder's name.
       strcpy(pathBuff,wd);                         // Start building up the full path.
 Starting with working directory.
       strcat(pathBuff,charBuff);                   // Add in the user's parameter.
       if (!SD.mkdir(pathBuff)) {                   // If we can not create the folder.